 In general, Sans Serif fonts such as Arial and Verdana are easier to read online (Sans Serif fonts are contemporary looking fonts without decorative finishes).
 The ideal font size for reading easily online is 16px and stick to a maximum of 3 typefaces in a maximum of 3 point sizes to keep your design streamlined.

-A well thought out colour palette can go a long way to enhance the user experience.
-Complementary colours create balance and harmony.
-Using contrasting colours for the text and background will make reading easier on the eye.
-Vibrant colours create emotion and should be used sparingly (e.g. for buttons and call to actions).
+A well thought out color palette can go a long way to enhance the user experience.
+Complementary colors create balance and harmony.
+Using contrasting colors for the text and background will make reading easier on the eye.
+Vibrant colors create emotion and should be used sparingly (e.g. for buttons and call to actions).
 Last but not least, white space/ negative space is very effective at giving your website a modern and uncluttered look.

 Navigation is about how easy it is for people to take action and move around your website.
 Some tactics for effective navigation include a logical page hierarchy, using bread crumbs, designing clickable buttons, and following the ‘three click rule’ which means users will be able to find the information they are looking for within three clicks.

 Placing content randomly on your web page can end up with a haphazard appearance that is messy.
 Grid-based layouts arrange content into sections, columns, and boxes that line up and feel balanced, which leads to better-looking website design.